aaronanderson/lwdc/README.md

 ## Usage

+`yarn add @aaronanderson/lwdc`

+## Development
-This library has not been published to the NPM registry yet.
-It can be included in package by checking this project out, running `npm link` in the checked out directory, and then running `npm link @aaronanderson/lwdc` in the target project.
+Local testing can be performed by checking this project out, running `npm link` in the checked out directory, and then running `npm link @aaronanderson/lwdc` in the target project.

 Alternatively run `yarn pack` in the checked out directory and then run `yarn remove @aaronanderson/lwdc`, `yarn cache clean`, `yarn add file:aaronanderson-lwdc-v1.0.0.tgz`  in the target project to install the latest version.